 If the organ is a good match, the transplant nurse coordinator will contact you to see if your child is able to undergo the transplantation operation.
 The coordinator must make sure that your child does not have any new health problems that require delaying transplantation.

-Current UNOS policy requires that the transplant center (Lifecenter Northwest) make a decision to accept or turn down the organ within ONE HOUR.
+Current United Network for Organ Sharing (UNOS) policy requires that the transplant center (Lifecenter Northwest) make a decision to accept or turn down the organ within ONE HOUR.

 When we contact you, the coordinator will discuss:

 - If your child is well enough for surgery

 - How you will get to the hospital

 - How long it will take you to arrive